 The Foundation considers all highly liquid investments with maturity of three months or fewer when purchased to be cash and short-term investments.
-At June 30, 2021 and 2020, short-term investments of \$710,464 and \$555,888, respectively, were securities of the U.S. government, its agencies, authorities and instrumentalities, and obligations of U.S. banks.
+At June 30, 2022 and 2021, short-term investments of \$2,455,843 and \$710,464, respectively, were securities of the U.S. government, its agencies, authorities and instrumentalities, and obligations of U.S. banks.

-Cash equivalents are stated at cost, which approximates market value.
 Cash held for long-term investment is classified as cash restricted for long-term investment and by agency relationships.